Putin sets partial military call-up, won’t ‘bluff’ on nukes

 The Russian leader, in a televised address to the nation aired on Wednesday morning, also warned the West that he isn’t bluffing over using all the means at his disposal to protect Russia’s territory, in what appeared to be a veiled reference to Russia’s nuclear capability.
 Putin has previously warned the West not to back Russia against the wall and has rebuked NATO countries for supplying weapons to help Ukraine.

-The total number of reservists to be called up is 300,000, officials said.
+The total number of reservists could be as high as 300,000, officials said.

 Only those with relevant combat and service experience will be mobilized, Russian Defense Minister Sergei Shoigu said.
 He added that there are around 25 million people who fit this criteria, but only around 1% of them will be mobilized.

+Another clause in the decree prevents most professional soldiers from terminating their contracts and leaving service until the partial mobilization is no longer in place.

 Putin’s announcement came against the backdrop of the U.N.
-General Assembly in New York, where Moscow’s invasion of Ukraine last February has been the target of broad international criticism.
+General Assembly in New York, where Moscow’s invasion of Ukraine on Feb.
+24 has been the target of broad international criticism that has kept up intense diplomatic pressure on Moscow.

 Ukrainian President Volodymyr Zelenskky is due to address the gathering in a prerecorded address on Wednesday.
 Putin didn’t travel to New York.

+The mobilization is unlikely to bring any consequences on the battlefield for months because of a lack of training facilities and equipment.

+The U.S. ambassador to Ukraine, Bridget Brink, tweeted that the mobilization is a sign “of weakness, of Russian failure.”

-British Defense Secretary Ben Wallace described Putin’s mobilization announcement as “an admission that his invasion is failing.”
+British Defense Secretary Ben Wallace echoed that assessment, describing Putin’s move as “an admission that his invasion is failing.”

 “He and his defense minister have sent tens of thousands of their own citizens to their deaths, ill-equipped and badly led,” Wallace said in a statement.
 “No amount of threats and propaganda can hide the fact that Ukraine is winning this war, the international community are united and Russia is becoming a global pariah.”